carlabarleaza/QM-groupwork/README.md

 # QM2-Groupwork

-##What makes a video trendy or viral?
-A study into the features of and factors behind such phenomenon.
+*What makes a video trendy or viral?
+A study into the features of and factors behind such phenomenon*

 Team Members: Georges Linel, Elisa Valentin, Philippine Coutau, Carla Barleaza, Jorge Perez